fbudassi/neddy/README.md

 * Push messages handler based on WebSockets.
 * REST interface to receive messages to the pushed.

-It also includes some a benchmarking tool to test its behaviour:
+It also includes a benchmarking tool to test its behaviour:

 * Neddy Static Content benchmark, to test static content handling.
 * Neddy REST benchmark, to test Neddy's REST interface.